DustinBrett/vanta/README.md

 <script>
 import BIRDS from 'vanta/src/vanta.birds'
-// Make sure window.THREE is defined, e.g. by including three.min.js in the document head using a <script> tag
+// Make sure globalThis.THREE is defined, e.g. by including three.min.js in the document head using a <script> tag

 export default {
   mounted() {